 5. West Side Story (1961)

-The film is packed amazing songs, fantastic acting, and so much New York City that it's practically bursting at the seams.
+West Side Story is a catchy musical film that's packed full of amazing songs, fantastic acting, and so much of New York City that it's practically bursting at the seams.

 4. Goodfellas (1990)

 Starring Robert De Niro, Ray Liotta, Joe Pesci